mlpce/tosbindl/README.md

     2. string: bytes read
   ```

-### poke (offset, n)
+### poke (offset, i1, ...)
-  Writes a byte from an integer into a memory.
+  Write one or more bytes from integers into a memory.
   ```
   Parameters
     offset: integer: offset
-    n: integer: the byte
+    i1: integer: the first byte
+    ...: optional integer(s): the subsequent bytes
   ```
   ```
   Results
-    1. integer: the old byte value
+    1. integer: the number of bytes poked
   ```

-### peek (offset)
+### peek (offset, n)
-  Reads a byte from a memory into an integer.
+  Read one or more bytes from a memory into integers.
   ```
   Parameters
     offset: integer: offset
+    n: integer: the number of bytes to peek (default 1 maxmium 16)
   ```
   ```
   Results
-    1. integer: the byte value
+    1. integer: the first byte
+    ...: optional integer(s): the subsequent bytes
   ```

 ### comparem (offset, other_memory, other_offset, n)